 For growing companies, those are make-or-break numbers.
-That’s why out of all the metrics we follow as a company, I consider employee Net Promoter Score (eNPS) among the most critical.
-Simply, your eNPS is the measure of how likely employees are to recommend your company as a great place to work.
+That’s why out of all the metrics we follow as a company, employee Net Promoter Score (eNPS) may be the most critical.
+Simply put, your eNPS is the measure of how likely employees are to recommend your company as a great place to work.

 When building out that team, ask your network for recommendations and take the time to really vet those early hires given the influence they’ll have over culture.
 Build a team that will prioritize engagement and take the reins on measuring it.

 Change 2: Benefits Go From a “Nice-to-Have” to a Must